 When users search for informative pieces of content on Google, the search engine usually displays answers through featured snippets.
 What Google does is it analyzes each user’s search query and fetches the best answer from a web page.

-Featured snippets don’t always show up in one particular format.
+However, the organic rank of featured snippets doesn’t always show up in one particular format.
 Rather, they appear in different types depending on the search query.
 This is exactly what I am going to cover in the following section.

 Featured snippets don’t appear on SERP in the same pattern.
-Rather, depending on search queries, featured snippets can show up differently.
-Let’s take a quick look at the types of featured snippets-
+Rather, depending on search queries, featured snippet overview can show up differently.
+Let’s take a quick look at the 4 types of featured snippets–

 Most of the featured snippets showing up on SERP are paragraph snippets.
 This type of snippet consists of 50-60 words in a paragraph format answering the search queries.